 Increasing numbers of employers are also offering charging facilities for their employees.
 Besides being a valuable perk that helps to attract and retain skilled workers, it demonstrates corporate and sustainability leadership.
 Search giant Google, for instance, built its first electric vehicle carport for employees in 2007, powered by solar photovoltaic panels.
 Since then it’s created the largest corporate EV charging infrastructure in the U.S., with more than 300 stations across the country.

 “If you build it …” may work for baseball fields, but serious investors need more assurance than that before committing their money to building a national infrastructure for electric vehicles that may or may not soon become mainstream.
 One company willing to make such a commitment is Sun Country Highway.
 Their mission is “to build the most sustainable electric vehicle infrastructure in the world.”
 So far they’ve made remarkable progress, starting in Canada and now spreading into the United States and Europe.
-They already have more than a hundred chargers installed and operating across Canada, strategically located along the Trans-Canada Highway, highway 401, and other high-traffic routes.
+They now have more than 4,000 charging stations installed across North America.

 The host – be it a hotel, a restaurant, or a bowling alley – provides both the location and the electricity free.
 In return, it enjoys increased traffic and exposure.
 The chargers attract customers who may otherwise have gone elsewhere, and who are more likely to do business with the host while they wait for their car to charge.
 Sun Country Highway benefits from increased exposure as well.
 They sell the initial charger to the hosting sponsor and, since more charging locations mean more people are likely to buy electric cars and chargers of their own, they will eventually enjoy additional sales directly to consumers.